Solve linear, quadratic, conic, integer, and nonlinear optimization problems

 Use nonlinear least-squares solvers to fit a nonlinear model to acquired data or to solve a system of nonlinear equations, including when the parameters are subject to bound constraints.

-Generate C/C++ code to solve nonlinear constrained optimization problems with
+Generate C/C++ code to solve nonlinear least-squares problems with